Surface-supplied diving: Helmets

-Reclaim helmets

-In the case of compressed air, or Nitrox mixtures, the exhaled gas is not valuable enough to justify the expense of recycling, but helium-based mixtures are considerably more expensive, and as the depth increases, the amount of gas used (in terms of mass, or number of molecules) increases in direct proportion to the ambient pressure.
-As a result, gas cost is a significant factor in deep open circuit diving with helium-based mixtures for long periods.
-By using a return line for the exhaled gas, it can be recompressed and used again, almost indefinitely.
-It is necessary to remove carbon dioxide from the reclaimed gas, but this is relatively cheap and uncomplicated.
-It is generally removed by a scrubber, which is a filter packed with a chemical which reacts with and removes the carbon dioxide from the gas.
-The reclaimed gas is also filtered to remove odour and microorganisms, and oxygen is added to the required concentration.
-The gas is compressed for storage between uses.

-There is a technical problem with recovery of the exhaled gas.
-Simply venting it to a return hose through a non-return valve will not work, as the hose must be maintained at exactly the ambient pressure at the depth of the helmet, otherwise the gas from the helmet will either free-flow out under pressure, or not flow out at all because of back pressure.
-This obstacle is overcome by using an exhaust valve working on the same principle as the demand valve, which opens the exhaust valve by using the leverage of a diaphragm sensing the pressure difference between the helmet interior pressure and the ambient pressure, This only requires the pressure in the reclaim hose to be lower than ambient at the diver to function.
-The same principle is used in a diving chamber's built-in breathing system (BIBS).

-Free flow helmet

-A free flow helmet supplies a continuous flow of air to the diver, and he breathes this as it flows past.
-Work of breathing is minimal, but flow rate must be high if the diver works hard, and this is noisy, affecting communications and requiring hearing protection to avoid damage to the ears.
+A free-flow diving helmet supplies a continuous flow of air to the diver, who breathes it as it flows past.
+Mechanical work of breathing is minimal, but flow rate must be high if the diver works hard, and this is noisy, affecting communications and requiring hearing protection to avoid damage to the ears.
 This type of helmet is popular where divers have to work hard in relatively shallow water for long periods.
 It is also useful when diving in contaminated environments, where the helmet is sealed onto a dry suit, and the entire system is kept at a slight positive pressure by adjusting the back-pressure of the exhaust valve, to ensure that there is no leakage into the helmet.
-This type of helmet is often large in volume, and as it is attached to the suit, it does not move with the head.
-The diver must move his body to face anything he wants to see.
+This type of helmet is often large in volume, and if it is attached to the suit, it does not move with the head.
+The diver must move their body to face anything they want to see.
 For this reason the faceplate is large and there is often an upper window or side windows to improve the field of vision.